flix/flix/doc/FAQ.md

 () Does Flix support modules, data abstraction, polymorphism, ...?

+### What are the safety properties required by Flix? ###
+Flix aims to guarantee that every legal Flix program has a unique least fixed point which can be computed in a finite number of steps.

-() How does Flix prove safety properties?
+### How does Flix prove safety properties? ###

-## Comparison to Other Languages and Tools #
+## Comparison to Related Languages and Tools #

 ### What is the relationship between Flix and SQL? ###
 SQL -- *structured query language* -- is, as the name implies, a language